danielabar/meblog/src/markdown/password-field-no-paste.md

 ### Element Nesting

 The first concept is that when an event is fired on a DOM element (eg: by user clicking, pasting, etc), that element could be nested within other elements, which in turn are contained in the body tag, which is contained in the html tag, which is contained in the document.
-And all of these elements receive the event in turn, for example, given the following markup:
+And all of these elements receive the event in turn.
+For example, given the following markup:

 ```html